charliecalvert/CloudNotes/Comments/GruntCheckComments.md

 [gruntfile]: http://www.ccalvert.net/books/CloudNotes/Assignments/GruntCheck.html#setup

+## Run Grunt Check

+Don't forget to run **grunt check** before turning in your midterm.
+It is important to get your code cleaned up so that I don't have to fuss with it too much.
+If beautify changes a bunch of your files on my end, then I have to clean that up before I can do another **git pull**.
+That's a time sink for me, and during midterms you want me thinking fondly of you....

+A simple way to make sure you get this right is to issue the following command:

+	grunt jscs

+If that gives you errors because of spacing issues, then try running **grunt check** so that it forces jsbeautify to process all your files.
+Then check in your code for the midterm.

 ## Invalid Quotes

 If you see a message about invalid quote marks, you can generally do a search and replace on double quotes, replacing them with single quote.
 For example, as you can see from the error, code like this needs to be updated: